vprzybylo/AIE5-DeployPythonicRAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+### Question #2 Answer:
+User Sessions are essential because web applications need to handle multiple concurrent users, each with their own data and state.
+Using global variables would cause all users to share the same state, leading to data mixing between users and potential security issues.
+Additionally, web servers are typically stateless and may handle requests across different instances, making global variables unreliable.
+User Sessions provide isolated environments for each user's data, allowing proper resource management and enabling the application to scale effectively across multiple servers.

 ### On Message